The 5 Best Questions to Include in a Pre-Recorded Video Interview

 “If you could have dinner with any famous figure, who would you choose?”

-To help your teams capture quality candidates — and quickly — we’ve answered a few commonly asked questions about video interviews, and shared the five best questions to include in a pre-recorded video interview.
+In order to help your teams capture quality candidates — and quickly — we’ve answered a few commonly asked questions about video interviews, and shared the five best questions to include in a pre-recorded video interview.

 What is a video interview?